Five Facts About Spiders To Ponder Before Bed

 Brown recluses are deeply misunderstood creatures.

 Wired has an enlightening article discussing their relative lack of danger.
 While a bite from the brown recluse can cause necrosis, it often doesn’t.
 Furthermore, brown recluse spiders can’t bite through socks, pajamas, or any other clothing.
 In fact they can only bite through skin that is particularly thin.
-Also, they’re called “recluses” because they tend to be reclusive; imagine that.
+Also, they’re called “recluses” because they tend to be, well, reclusive.

 While they do prefer indoors to outdoors, they also prefer places unpopulated by humans to places where humans are constantly gathering.
 Most of the times brown recluses only bite when they fear they’re about to be crushed, and even then not all their bites result in necrosis.